MF Norwegian School of Theology, Religion and Society: History

-Notable members of society and the church gathered around Odland and then took steps to found an independent institution training the clergy.
 The founding charter was signed October 16, 1907, and the school was opened in the autumn of 1908 with only eight students (a number that increased to fourteen before the end of the first term).
 The earliest teachers were Sigurd Odland (New Testament), Edvard Sverdrup (church history), Peter Hognestad (Old Testament), Ole Hallesby (systematic theology).
 From 1919, academic staff members were granted the right to call themselves professors.